Emergency Preparedness

 What to do after the shaking stops

-- Check others, such as family members, neighbors, and co-workers for injuries.
-Treat them with first aid as needed.
+• Check family members, neighbors and co-workers for injuries.
+Treat with first aid as needed.

 What will the City do?

-- The City of Stockton Public Information Officer will give Emergency Activation System reports via radio and/or TV.
-The reports will include what you should do and how to get help if you need it.
+• The City of Stockton Public Information Officer will give Emergency Activation System reports via radio and/or TV.
+Reports will explain what you should do and how to get help if needed.

 If you have questions about the City of Stockton Office of Emergency Services, contact Stockton Fire Department Administration or the Office of Emergency Services.